Owner: HWMC

 Strings – Lutes – Guitars

 This small classical parlor guitar – Paganini type, is labeled “Husson et Duchène, Rue Grenetat 15, Paris.”
 This may possibly be incorrect, as the maker may be “Francois Rene LaCote, Paris” based on the bridge/saddle design, ornate design, dimensions, peghead and tuning machines .
 It has a fine spruce top and the back and sides are maple laminated to very close-grained spruce, which is visible on the inside.
 The bridge is made of serpentine-ebony.
-Particularly spectacular and noteworthy is the beautiful inlay and fingerboard with 11 scenes of Paris landscape carved in mother-of-pearl, ivory and ebony.
+Particularly spectacular and noteworthy is the beautiful inlay and fingerboard with 11 scenes of Paris landscape carved in mother-of-pearl and ebony.
 This instrument is completely original except for bridge scrolls, which were added later.

 Leave a Comment